ECronin1973/programming-for-data-analytics/README.md

 This is exported to `age_difference_by_sex.csv` and supports further visualisation or reporting.

-## ✅ Reviewer Notes

-- All outputs are saved to disk for reproducibility
-- Data types are explicitly coerced before saving
-- Sanity checks are included after each major transformation
-- Comments are written to support user learning
-- Notebook structure is modular and easy to follow

 ## 📦 Output Files

 | Filename                              | Description                                      |